akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 ```

 Important to note that the mutation is not called when we define the hook.
-It returns a function - in our case, that’s `addUser` - we should call with the necessary parameters.
+It returns a function - in our case `addUser` - that we should call with the necessary parameters.
 Same as for the `userQuery` hooks, the type you pass into `useMutation` should match the response you get back from the server after you call this mutation.

-Now let's put it all together:
+Now let’s put it all together:
 ```typescript
 interface UserDetails {
   id?: string;